Mechanisms of Andreev reflection in quantum Hall graphene: Andreev interference in clean graphene quantum Hall devices

 where $\psi_i = (c_i, c_i^{\dagger})^T$, $c_i^{\dagger}$ and $c_i$ are the electron creation and annihilation operators at the position $\mathbf{r}_i$, and $\langle i, j \rangle$ are all the pairs of nearest neighbor sites.
 We simulate the interface by using the following position dependence of the chemical potential $\mu_i$ and the superconducting pairing potential $\Delta_i$:

 with $\mu_{QH}$ and $\mu_{SC}$ the onsite energies at the normal and the superconducting region.
+The Pauli matrices $\tau_i$ act on the electron-hole spinor components.
 The hopping energies $t_{ij}=t$ are constant in the honeycomb crystal structure, and equal to $t_{ij} = t / 2$ in the square lattice that we use to simulate a lattice mismatch with the superconductor.
 The Peierls phase is:

 where $B$ is the orbital magnetic field, $\phi_0 = h / e$ is the magnetic flux quantum, and $\Theta(x)$ is the Heaviside step function.
-The model is rescaled as $a \mapsto \tilde{a} = s a$ and $t \mapsto \tilde{t} = t / s$ to reduce the computational cost keeping the Fermi velocity $v_F \propto ta$ unchanged~\cite{liuScalableTightBindingModel2015}.
+The model is rescaled using $a \mapsto \tilde{a} = s a$ and $t \mapsto \tilde{t} = t / s$ to reduce the computational cost keeping the Fermi velocity $v_F \propto ta$ unchanged~\cite{liuScalableTightBindingModel2015}.
 In all transport calculations, we use $t = \unit[2.8]{eV}$, $a = \unit[0.142]{nm}$~\cite{RevModPhys.81.109}, $s = 10$, $\Delta = \unit[1.3]{meV}$ in order to match the MoRe pairing potential~\cite{InterferenceChiralAndreev}, and we choose $\chi = \unit[50]{nm}$ to match in order of magnitude the electrostatic estimations of a similar system~\cite{liSuperconductingProximityEffect2020}.
-In this section, we follow~\cite{InterferenceChiralAndreev} and use a superconductor with a square lattice, which weakly breaks valley conservation.
-On the other hand, we use a honeycomb superconductor to perform transport calculations in the Sections~\ref{sec:disorder} and~\ref{sec:fermi_mismatch} to remove effects of valley-mixing due to lattice mismatch.
+In this section, we follow~\cite{InterferenceChiralAndreev} and use a superconductor with a square lattice to study the intervalley scattering along a translationally invariant interface.
+In the later sections we use a lattice-matched superconductor to isolate other sources of chiral state mixing.
 In band structure calculations, we use a larger value of $\Delta = 0.05t$ in order to demonstrate more clearly the dispersion relation of the Andreev states.
-The $\tau_i$ Pauli matrices, in the usual representation, act on electron-hole spinor components.